On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications

 \begin{remark} The last result is similar to \cite[Theorem 1]{MR4054049}, in the case $\ell=2$, although in such an article the authors impose to the curve the condition that it has multiplicative reduction at $\ell$ (while our curve has additive reduction).
 In particular the condition on the class group being odd is the natural one (which matches theirs).
 The method of proof is completely different though. \end{remark}

 \begin{remark} The hypothesis on the class group being odd is equivalent to $d$ being a prime number (under the assumption $d \equiv 3 \pmod 8$).
 This was already discovered by Gauss (see for example \cite[\S 6]{MR3236783}).
-The Cohen-Lenstra heuristics (\cite[(C2)]{MR756082} and also page 58 of such an article) imply that the number of imaginary quadratic fields of prime discriminant, where $2$ is inert, and whose class group is not divisible by $3$, should have density $56.013\%$ (so there should be many of them). \end{remark}
+The Cohen-Lenstra heuristics (\cite[(C2)]{MR756082} and also page 58 of loc.\ cit.) imply that the number of imaginary quadratic fields of prime discriminant, where $2$ is inert, and whose class group is not divisible by $3$, should have density $56.013\%$ (so there should be many of them). \end{remark}

 \begin{lemma} Let $E_1$ and $E_2$ be two elliptic curves over a number field $K$.
 Let $\id{q}$ be a prime of $K$ of good reduction for $E_1$.
-Let $p >\max\{\norm(\id{q})+1+2\sqrt{\norm(\id{q})},4\norm(\id{q})\}$ be a prime number such that $\overline{\rho_{E_1,p}} \simeq \overline{\rho_{E_2,p}}$.
+Let $p >\max\{\norm(\id{q})+1+2\sqrt{\norm(\id{q})},4\norm(\id{q})\}$ be a prime number such that $\bar{\rho}{_{E_1,p}} \simeq \bar{\rho}{_{E_2,p}}$.
 Then $E_2$ also has good reduction at $\id{q}$ and $a_{\id{q}}(E_1) = a_{\id{q}}(E_2)$. \end{lemma}

 \begin{proof} The proof is similar to that of \cite[Theorem 1.4]{GPV}.
 Since $p>3$, the curve $E_2$ must have either good or multiplicative reduction at $\id{q}$ (by \cite[Remark 7]{GPV}).
 The reason is that if $E_2$ has additive reduction then its local type is either: a principal series, a ramified quadratic twist of an elliptic curve with multiplicative reduction or supercuspidal.
 A ramified quadratic character reduces modulo an odd prime to a ramified quadratic character, so the second case cannot occur.
 Since the coefficient field of an elliptic curve is the rational one, any character (in both the principal series or the supercuspidal type) appearing at a prime of bad reduction has order $n$ with $\phi(n) \le 2$ (where $\phi(n)$ denotes Euler's totient function), so $n \in \{1,2,3,4, 6\}$.
 Then for $p>3$, the local type of $\rho$ is preserved by congruences.